APEX-AI/Docs/technical-whitepaper.md

 Last year influencer marketing spend reached $2 billion where 1.2M digital influencers endorsed over 12K brands, and this is just the beginning [5].
 Influencer marketing spend is projected to grow to 10x in the next two years reaching $20 billion by 2020 [6].
 Brands acknowledge the effectiveness of influencer marketing as social media ad spend represented 16% of global  digital ad spend  in 2017 [2].
 Ad spend continues to be redistributed from traditional media to influencer marketing as social media is where consumers shop.

-Brands acknowledge the effectiveness of influencer marketing, as social media ad spending represented 16% of all digital ad spending globally in 2017 [2].
-Ad spending is being reallocated from traditional forms of advertising to influencer marketing campaigns as social influence continues to prove its power to sway purchasing decisions and strengthen brand identity.
-Last year influencer marketing spend reached $2 billion where 1.2M digital influencers endorsed over 12K brands, and this is just the beginning [5].
-Influencer marketing spend is projected to grow to 10x in the next two years reaching $20 billion by 2020 [6].

 As advertisers pour more of their annual budget into influencer marketing campaigns both brands and influencers need more support than what is currently offered by multi-channel influencer networks.
 Buttrfly is here to help both sides of the marketplace scale 10x in two years.